Team Wellington FC: Stadium

-Team Wellington play all their home games (TV permitting) at David Farrington Park in Miramar.
-The ground is typical of the type of stadium found in New Zealand.
+Team Wellington played all their home games at David Farrington Park in Miramar.
 There is one uncovered grandstand on the west side of the ground which can accommodate around 600 spectators.
-A small hill in the north-west corner and the rest of the terrace on the east side retreats a metre or so away from the playing surface.
-At the south end is Miramar School, while the clubhouse resides at the north end.
+At the south end is Miramar School, while the clubhouse resided at the north end.

 Previously Team Wellington played all home matches at Newtown Park which has a capacity of 5,000.
-In 2008, a training pitch was developed next to the playing field which is used by local A-League franchise, the Wellington Phoenix.
+In 2008, a training pitch was developed next to the playing field, used by the local A-League franchise Wellington Phoenix.